boalang/xtext-ide/README.md

 This will launch the IDE in a separate Eclipse instance.
 You can use the original instance to debug it, by setting breakpoints, pausing it, etc just as you would any other Java application.

+## Exporting ##

+In order to properly export the IDE to an Eclipse update site, you need to have Eclipse PDE installed:

+Eclipse Plug-in Development Environment	3.11.0.v20150603-2000	org.eclipse.pde.feature.group

+Then follow these steps:

+1. select the edu.iastate.cs.boa.sdk project
+1. choose File -> Export
+1. choose 'Deployable features'
+1. select the www directory
+1. make sure 'Package as individual JAR archives' is checked
+1. make sure 'Generate p2 repository' is checked
+1. 'Categorize repository' with a path selecting www/category.xml
+1. hit Finish

+If all goes well, the www directory has modified/new files which you git add/commit/push and then git pull on the webserver and the update is complete!